shubhankarx/scavalleroo_test/README.md

 ## I'm a Husband, Father, Developer, and Teacher!

-- 🔭 I’m currently working on a [VS Code Course]!
+- 🔭 I’m currently working on a [Rosterbook][rosterbook] 🏀!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with others students
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: help people to join forces
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Spotify Playing 🎧